Explore Webster’s Undergraduate Financial Aid Programs and Options

 • Value: $1,000 per academic year.

 Competitive renewable scholarship awarded to transfer applicants with a minimum cumulative GPA of 3.5 (as calculated by Webster).
 Applicants must be a member of Phi Theta Kappa.
-An associate degree must be completed prior to enrollment at Webster University or the applicant must be a candidate for earning associate degree through reverse transfer.
-Application form, essay, and recommendation from chapter or regional Phi Theta Kappa required.
+An associate degree must be completed prior to enrollment at Webster University or the applicant must be a candidate for earning an associate degree through reverse transfer.
+Application form, essay and recommendation from chapter or regional Phi Theta Kappa is required.

 The recipient must enroll directly at Webster University within one semester of community college graduation without intermediary enrollment at any other baccalaureate-granting institution.
 Recipients must be enrolled full-time (13-18 credit hours per semester) and attending the Webster Groves campus.
 The PTK Distinguished Achievement Scholarship cannot be stacked with any other Webster scholarship and replaces any previous scholarship award offered to the student by Webster University.